jerryscript-project/iotjs/docs/Build-for-NuttX.md

 Press _Enter_ key several times to trigger NuttShell to start.

-If micro SD is enable, you can copy any script file to it and run with _nsh_, for example;
+If micro SD is enabled, you can copy any script file to it and run with _nsh_, for example;
 ```
 NuttShell (NSH)
 nsh> iotjs /mnt/sdcard/test.js